No Net Loss

 Adults breeding at the colony

-Our social attraction program has been highly successful and has resulted in more than 900 visits by wild Laysan Albatross adults, one breeding pair of wild Laysan Albatrosses and two breeding pairs of Wedge-tailed Shearwaters in the first four years.
-It is hoped that 2018 will result in more pairs of each.
+Nine breeding pairs of wild Laysan Albatrosses and 100+ breeding pairs of Wedge-tailed Shearwaters in the first eight years have nested inside the predator-exclusion fence.
 Additionally, we have seen both Red-tailed Tropicbirds and Red-footed Boobies landing at the site.

 Habitat